 First I cut some 1″ wide strips out of .030″ Lexan and mounted them across the existing threaded panel mounts.
 I attached them to these mounts using the stock 4mm screws – screwed in from underneath.
 I used Gorilla tape to attach magnets on the underside of these strips.
 Since these strips are flexible, they can flex up to allow the magnets to attach to the magnets mounted on the front cover.
 Here are the magnet strips mounted on the DF:

-Matching magnets were glued to the underside of the access panel using E6000 cement and a layer of Gorilla tape on top of that.
+Matching magnets were glued to the underside of the access panel using E6000 cement.